-The hip joint is a ball and socket synovial joint that consists of the articulation between the head of the femur and the acetabulum of the pelvis.
+The hip joint is a ball and socket joint that is the point of articulation between the head of the femur and the acetabulum of the pelvis.
 The joint is a diarthrodial joint with its inherent stability dictated primarily by its osseous components/articulations.
-The primary function of the hip joint is to provide dynamic support the weight of the body/trunk while facilitating force and load transmission from the axial skeleton to the lower extremities, allowing for ambulatory and mobility functions.
+The primary function of the hip joint is to provide dynamic support the weight of the body/trunk while facilitating force and load transmission from the axial skeleton to the lower extremities, allowing mobility.

-The hip joint serves as a connection of the lower extremity with the axial skeleton.
+The hip joint connects the lower extremities with the axial skeleton.
 The hip joint allows for movement in three major axes, all of which are perpendicular to one another.
-The center of the entire axis is located at the femoral head.
+The location of the center of the entire axis is at the femoral head.
 The transverse axis permits flexion and extension movement.
 The longitudinal axis, or vertically along the thigh, allows for internal and external rotation.
-The sagittal axis, or forward to backward allows for abduction and adduction moments.
+The sagittal axis, or forward to backward, allows for abduction and adduction.

-In addition to movement, the hip joint facilitates weight bearing forces and movements.
-Hip stability arises from a number of factors, the first of which is the shape of the acetabulum.
+In addition to movement, the hip joint facilitates weight-bearing.
+Hip stability arises from several factors.
+The shape of the acetabulum.
 Due to the depth of the acetabulum, it can encompass almost the entire head of the femur.
-There is an additional fibro cartilaginous collar surrounding the acetabulum, the acetabular labrum, which provides the following functions:
+There is an additional fibrocartilaginous collar surrounding the acetabulum, the acetabular labrum, which provides the following functions:

 Hip joint capsule and capsular ligaments

-By 4-6 weeks gestational age, the hip joint begins to develop from the mesoderm.
-By seven weeks gestational age, a cleft forms in the precartilage cells which are programmed to form the femoral head and acetabulum.
-By 11 weeks gestational age, the hip joint is formed for the most part.
+By gestational age weeks 4 to 6, the hip joint begins to develop from mesoderm.
+By seven weeks gestational age, a cleft forms in the precartilage cells, which are programmed to form the femoral head and acetabulum.
+By 11 weeks of gestational age, the hip joint has mostly formed.
 The acetabular cartilage completely encircles the femoral head.

 There are numerous variations in the blood supply to the hip.
 The most common variant results in blood supply coming from the medial circumflex and lateral circumflex femoral arteries, each of which is a branch of the profunda femoris (deep artery of the thigh).
 The profunda femoris is a branch of the femoral artery which travels posteriorly.
 There is an additional contribution from the foveal artery (artery to the head of the femur), a branch of the posterior division of the obturator artery, which travels in the ligament of the head of the femur.
-The foveal artery allows for avascular necrosis to be avoided when medial and lateral circumflex arteries are disrupted.
+The foveal artery helps avoid avascular necrosis with disruption of the medial and lateral circumflex arteries.
 There are two significant anastomoses.
-The cruciate anastomosis, which supports the upper thigh, and the trochanteric anastomosis which supports the head of the femur.
+The cruciate anastomosis supports the upper thigh and the trochanteric anastomosis, which supports the head of the femur.

 Lymphatic drainage from the anterior aspect drains to the deep inguinal nodes, while the medial and posterior aspects drain into the internal iliac nodes.